knpuniversity/phpunit/knpu/form-submit.md

 ## Code the Form

 With the test done, let's code!
-And... yea, let's cheat!
+And... yea, let's take a shortcut!
 In the `tutorial/` directory, find the `app/Resources/views/_partials` folder, copy it, and paste it in *our* `app/Resources/views` directory.